Home Historic Sites Limberlost State Historic Site Field Trips

 Hike Through the Marsh

 Hike through Loblolly Marsh to see many different types of birds and other wildlife that call the site home.
-Nature programs throughout the summer also offer visitors a chance to enjoy guided tours of the land surrounding the site with an on-staff naturalist.
+Seasonal nature programs also offer visitors a chance to enjoy guided tours of the land surrounding the site with a naturalist.

 Moth